Patoski-patoski/TZ-Converter/README.md

+# TIME ZONE CONVERTER

-<i>I am currently undergoing a 12-month Software engineering training, designed to train African tech enthusiasst and keeping to date and time was necessary to succeed in the activity.</i>.
+When I created this program, I was currently undergoing a 12-month Software engineering training, designed for Anglophone African tech enthusiasts.
+Keeping to date and time was essential to succeed in the program and due to the variety of time zones between African countries, People began to miss deadlines and meetings.
+It was a little buggy problem.

+***

-I noticed most African countries differed from each other based on timezone and this caused confusion and panic among some students.
-I decided to solve the problem by creating a solution that converts a given time to the time of a selected region.
+Because I do not want to miss any more meetings, I attempted to create a solution that converts a given time to the time of a selected region.

-Steps Taken to collect maximum nation of students:

-1) Took a statistic from slack channels to determine the number of African students in the programme.

-2) I researched how many african country speaks English(the programme was run in the English Language).

-3) Did a mass posting on various channel to reach out any micro nationalist(one candidate from a nation may not be obvious ) who would like to indicate their country.
+## GETTING STARTED

+The converter takes the user's time and converts it to the time of a selected country.Internet conectionis required only for the opening onthe web.
+JavaScript engine takes care of the rest :)

+1. Open the program in any web browser of your choice.
+2. Select the time you want to convert.
+3. Select the timezone for the time in number 2 above.
+4. Select the country you would like to convert the time to.
+For example, you would convert the time and timezone in numbers 2 and 3 respectively to that of the country you selected.
+5. Press the convert button.
+6. The converted time is displayed below the button.

+## USE CASES

+It's Monday, I just received a push notification on slack about a meeting scheduled to hold at 13:30 WET.
+Holy sheet, what is WET?
+Panic Panic.
+Panic no more brethren, the T-Z converter is here.
+Just select the name of your country and I would give you an accurate converted time.